data-dynamics/SysIDmoments/readme.md

 selected by setting the value of sw_seq from 1 to 7.
 The default sequence (used in paper) corresponds to sw_seq=1.

+Dependencies: Make sure to download Generalized PCA with Polynomial Differentiation and Spectral Clustering from http://vision.jhu.edu/code/fetchcode.php?id=2 and place that directory under the main directory of this toolbox.

 Authors: Necmiye Ozay & Zhe Du, University of Michigan